ARIGELA-NISHITHA/urban-pollution-heatmap-ml-/README.md

-R² Score tells you how well your model explains variance in the target variable.
+-R² Score tells you how well your model explains variance in the target variable.
 Closer to 1 is better.

-RMSE gives the average prediction error in the same unit as the target (e.g., µg/m³).
+-RMSE gives the average prediction error in the same unit as the target (e.g., µg/m³).

-Consider these accuracy ranges:
+-Consider these accuracy ranges:

 | R² Score  | Interpretation    |